AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 transformation because they run around a topological tunnel or

 cut-out area.
-For the two-dimensional manifold M 2 between the genus g and the Euler characteristic c, the relation c = 2
+For the two-dimensional manifold M2 between the genus g and the Euler characteristic c, the relation c = 2

-Because addition is defined between the surfaces
+Because summation is defined between the surfaces

-C p , the set of these surfaces in the manifold M forms a group ; a set of classes of mutually
+Cp, the set of these surfaces in the manifold M forms a group; a set of classes of mutually

 homologous p-dimensional closed surfaces then form a